 Common side effects of aspirin include rash, gastrointestinal ulcerations, abdominal pain, upset stomach, heartburn, drowsiness, headache, cramping, nausea, gastritis, and bleeding.

 Many of you are aware of the amazing anti-inflammatory properties of Curcumin derived from Turmeric.
 Curcumin is a natural anti-inflammatory agent that has been used for treating medical conditions for many years.
 Several experimental and pharmacologic trials have demonstrated its efficacy in the role as an anti-inflammatory agent.
 Curcumin has been shown to be effective in treating chronic conditions like rheumatoid arthritis, inflammatory bowel disease, Alzheimer’s and common malignancies like colon, stomach, lung, breast, and skin cancers.

-In addition, our best-selling anti-inflammatory formula Relevit includes 95% concentrated curcuminoids, Certified Organic Turmeric, as well as DLPA (dl-Phenylanine), Boswellia and certified organic Piperine.
-This formula has sold over 1 million units because it is fast acting for pain and all-natural.
+Our best-selling anti-inflammatory formula Relevit includes 95% concentrated curcuminoids, Certified Organic Turmeric, as well as DLPA (dl-Phenylanine), Boswellia and certified organic Piperine and we just added Bromelain for extra strength.
+This formula has sold over 1 million units because it is fast-acting for pain and all-natural.